You can export ReqView projects to DOCX files and open them in MS Word for reading, printing or conversion to PDF.

 HTML Templates for Layout:

-For an example HTML template, see Export Using Custom Templates > Sample Templates.
+For an example HTML template, see Export Using Custom Templates > Export HTML Format > HTML for DOCX Export.

 You can download the default HTML templates for Book and Table layout from Export Using Custom Templates > Download Export Templates.